Dozens feared dead after Russian bomb levels Ukraine school

 The Washington-based think tank added that “the Ukrainian counteroffensive demonstrates promising Ukrainian capabilities.”

+Rodion Miroshnik, a representative of the pro-Kremlin, separatist Luhansk People’s Republic, said its forces and Russian troops had captured most of Popasna after two months of fierce fighting.

-The Russia-backed rebels have established a breakaway region in Luhansk and neighboring Donetsk, which together make up the Donbas.
+The Russia-backed rebels have established a breakaway region in Luhansk and neighboring Donetsk, which together make up the Ukraine's industrial heartland known as the Donbas.
 Russia has targeted areas still under Ukrainian control.

-“All free settlements in the Luhansk region are hot spots,” Haidai said.
-“Right now, there are shooting battles in (the villages) of Bilohorivka, Voivodivka and towards Popasna.”
+The leader of Transnistria, a breakaway territory bordering Ukraine which split off from Moldova in 1992 and hosts around 1,500 Russian troops, denied claims of a mobilization in the region.
+The Ukrainian military had earlier warned that Russian and separatist troops there were on “full alert.”

+Vadim Krasnoselsky, the president of the unrecognized territory, said it “does not pose a threat to neighboring states, observes neutrality and remains committed to the principle of resolving all issues at the negotiating table.”

 Gambrell reported from Lviv, Ukraine.
 Yesica Fisch in Bakhmut, David Keyton in Kyiv, Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv, Lolita C. Baldor in Washington and AP staff around the world contributed to this report.